swans-one/indexeddb-utils/README.md

 rollbacks.
 The suggestion of doing rollbacks using a rollforward isn't practical for development.
 It's also not practical to just be extremely careful in developing new versions such that you don't

+# Todos:

+- [ ] Create a small test page / script
+- [ ] Read in what the current databases & tables are on the page
+- [ ] Take a snapshot of a current database / table
+- [ ] Delete all data from a database / table
+- [ ] Restore a snapshot